Official EU language(s): Romanian

 Trade and economy

-Intra-EU trade accounts for 77% of Romania’s exports (Germany 23%, Italy 11% and France 7%), while outside the EU 3% go to Turkey and 2% to the United States.
+Intra-EU trade accounts for 74% of Romania’s exports (Germany 23%, Italy 11% and France 7%), while outside the EU 3% go to Turkey and the United Kingdom.

 Romania in the EU